 For example, cardholders can qualify for up to $75,000 worth of car rental insurance, up to $5,000 worth of trip cancellation and interruption protection, up to $500 worth of trip delay protection, up to $500 worth of delayed baggage insurance and up to $10,000 worth of lost baggage protection, among other travel and purchase protection benefits.
 Cardholders also receive free access to more than 1,200 airport lounges around the world through Priority Pass Select.

 The Citi Prestige® Credit Card also offers a strong rewards program that lets you transfer your rewards to a small number of partner airlines, including JetBlue, Singapore Airlines and Virgin Atlantic.
-You’ll receive 5X points on air travel & restaurants, 3x points on cruise lines & hotels, and 1x points on all other purchases.
-In addition: Earn 50,000 bonus points after spending $4,000 within 3 months of account opening.
+You’ll receive Earn 5x points at restaurants and for air travel purchases, 3x for hotel and cruise purchases, and 1x for all other purchases.
+In addition: Earn 50,000 bonus points after spending $4,000 within three months of account opening.
 This is worth at least $500 in free travel.

 Best for rewards

-At first glance, the Citi Rewards+℠ Card doesn’t look especially generous: It awards just 2X ThankYou® Points at Supermarkets and Gas Stations for the first $6,000 per year and then 1X Points thereafter.
-Plus, earn 1X Points on All Other Purchases.
+At first glance, the Citi Rewards+® Card doesn’t look especially generous: It awards just Earn 2X ThankYou® Points at Supermarkets and Gas Stations for the first $6,000 per year and then 1X Points thereafter.
+Plus, earn 1X ThankYou® Points on All Other Purchases..

 But what sets this card apart is a unique 10-point round-up feature that allows you to potentially earn substantially more.
 For every purchase you make, Citi will round up your rewards earnings to the next 10 point marker.